 - Shop vintage clothes in Australia – 1920s to 1960s

-- 1950s costumes- cheaper dresses and poodle skirts, character costume
+- 1950s costumes – cheaper dresses and poodle skirts, character costumes

 50s Cocktail Dresses

-Hosting a dinner or going out on the town, a woman changed dresses again into a swing or sheath dress made of richer materials such as silk, taffeta, lace, damask, and velvet.
+Hosting a dinner or leaving for a night out on the town, a woman changed dresses again into a swing or sheath dress made of richer materials such as silk, taffeta, lace, damask, and velvet.
 Black was the safest choice.
 Nine out of ten women at a party were wearing a black dress.
 It was so chic and sophisticated and easy to accessorize with pretty jewelry and the latest bouffant haircut.

 Party dresses were minimally trimmed.
 They usually had no collars, buttons, or belts.
-Necklines were high and round or V for some va va va voom.
-Some had beads or sequins around the neckline or embroidery on the bodice but otherwise, the richness of the fabric and clean simple lines made a cocktail dress classy enough for most parties.
-Accessories include plain high heels, long or short gloves, matching envelope purse, pearls or sparkling jewelry, and sometimes a small coordinated hat or hair whimsy.
+Necklines were high and round or V for some va va voom.
+Some had beads or sequins around the neckline or embroidery on the bodice, but otherwise the richness of the fabric and clean simple lines made a cocktail dress classy enough for most parties.
+Accessories included plain high heels, long or short gloves, a matching envelope purse, pearls or sparkling jewelry, and sometimes a small coordinated hat or hair whimsy.

 Learn more about and shop 1950s cocktail dress.

-For hosting a semi-formal party at her own house there was one unusual style of dress called a hostess gown.
-Lucile ball wore a black lace hostess gown in I Love Lucy and every woman wanted one after that.
-A hostess gown was a cross between a dress, skirt and capri pants.
+For hosting a semi-formal party at her own house, there was one unusual style of dress called a hostess gown.
+Lucile Ball wore a black lace hostess gown in I Love Lucy and every woman wanted one after that.
+The hostess gown was a cross between a dress, skirt, and capri pants.
 Capri pants were worn with a split skirt dress over it, exposing the pants below.
 Overskirts could be long or short, fancy or simple.
 Men didn’t like them (“where are her legs?”) but women enjoyed the casualness for a brief time.
 They also wore jumpsuits without any skirt!

-See more examples and history of the hostess dress.
+See more examples and a history of the hostess dress.

 1950s Evening Dresses

 For very special occasions such as attending a ball or theatrical performance, a short cocktail dress wasn’t enough.
 Long, floor-length ballgowns or long, sexy tube gowns were worn to these fancy events.
-Rich fabrics of silk, satin, taffeta, lace, organdy, net, velvet, chiffon and net could be gathered to create dramatic volume or draped for a sleek Hollywood star luxuriousness.
+Rich fabrics of silk, satin, taffeta, lace, organdy, net, velvet, chiffon, and net could either be gathered to create dramatic volume or draped for sleek Hollywood star luxuriousness.

 For full ballgowns, multiple floor length petticoats or a hoop skirt was worn underneath to create a wide A-line or round teacup shape.
-Some hybrid gowns feature a smooth draped front and large gathered rear skirt or giant bow.
-Again these were styles borrowed from the Victorian era where bigger was better although newer fabrics made them lighter to wear.
+Some hybrid gowns featured a smooth draped front and large gathered rear skirt or giant bow.
+Again, these were styles borrowed from the Victorian era, where bigger was better, although newer fabrics made them lighter to wear.

 Most ballgowns were sleeveless or may have had tiny spaghetti sleeves.
 For modesty, a matching shawl or bolero jacket could be worn over the gown.
-Over-the-elbow length gloves were a required accessory as well as a statement necklace and earrings.
+Over-the-elbow length gloves were a required accessory, as was a statement necklace and earrings.

 1950s Dresses for You